darth-platypus/characterizer/README.md

 # characterizer
 Generate fictional characters with physical traits and personalities randomly selected according to user-specified templates.
-Exports in raw Markdown format.
+Exports directly to console in raw Markdown format.

 ## Usage